wblakecannon/terraform-jupyter/README.md

 ## What this Terraform script does
 This Terraform will do the following automatically:

-1. Creates a key-pair and put it in your working directory.
+1. Creates a key-pair and puts it in your working directory.
 1. Creates a AWS Security Group that is pre-configured for Jupyter Notebooks.
 1. Creates a AWS Instance using the latest Amazon Linux 2 AMI.
 1. Creates a EBS volume for [Anaconda](https://www.anaconda.com) Python distribution.